What is Customer Due Diligence?

 The bank or other financial organization checks out possible customers’ identities and the kinds of businesses they run before starting to do business with them.
 This means getting information from the customer and making sure it is correct.
 Many businesses use automatic name verification software that makes document checks quick and easy, making this part easier.

-3: Classifying the level of risk as a customer
+2: Classifying the level of risk as a customer

 After making sure the customer is who they say they are, the business figures out and rates the amount of risk that comes with doing business with that customer.
-Also, businesses need to keep this data safely in a digital place that is easy to get to during government checks.
+Also, companies need to keep this data safely in a digital place that is easy to get to during government checks.

-4: Picking the Right Level of Care
+3: Picking the Right Level of Care

 After making sure the customer is who they say they are and figuring out how risky they are, the business needs to choose the best type of CDD checks: simplified due diligence, customer due diligence, or enhanced due diligence (EDD).